isomerpages/ogp-sgid/index.md

       button: Contact Us
       url: https://go.gov.sg/sgid-contact
   - infopic:
-      title: Integrated into Singpass App
+      title: Same authentication flow
-      description: "Same authentication flow, citizens will log into your services through Singpass App. "
+      description: "sgID is integrated into the Singpass.
+Citizens can log into your services by scanning an sgID QR code using Singpass App. "
       alt: Image alt text
       image: /images/integrate.png
   - infopic: